The Truth Showed Her the Way to Get Along With Others (Part 1)

 Sister Zhou said, smiling: “Thanks to God, I’ve thought of a passage of God’s words, and a passage in a sermon that may resolve this problem of yours.
 Why don’t you read it?”

 Jiandan read: “If you don’t have a proper relationship with God, no matter what you do to maintain your relationships with other people, no matter how hard you work or how much energy you exert, it will still belong to a human philosophy of life.
 You are maintaining your position among people through a human perspective and a human philosophy so that they will praise you.
 You do not establish proper relationships with people according to the word of God.
 If you don’t focus on your relationships with people but maintain a proper relationship with God, if you are willing to give your heart to God and learn to obey Him, very naturally, your relationships with all people will become proper.
 This way, these relationships aren’t established on the flesh, but on the foundation of God’s love.
 There are almost no interactions based on the flesh, but in the spirit there is fellowship as well as love, comfort, and provision for one another.
 This is all done on the foundation of a heart that satisfies God.
 These relationships aren’t maintained by relying on a human philosophy of life, but they are formed very naturally through the burden for God.
-They don’t require human effort—they are practiced through the principles of the word of God” (“It Is Very Important to Establish a Proper Relationship With God” in The Word Appears in the Flesh).
+They don’t require human effort—they are practiced through the principles of the word of God” (“It Is Very Important to Establish a Proper Relationship With God” in).
 “Among partners and among leaders and workers, sometimes it is permissible to compromise.
 There may be forgiveness, with permission given to the other party.
 This is restricted to routine work only.
 When important work is involved, it is not permissible to compromise.
 The principles must be upheld” (“The Seven Principles of Cooperative Service” in Sermons and Fellowship on Entry Into Life (VIII)).

 “Before, I didn’t understand the principles of how to associate with brothers and sisters, and I was still just the same as when I hadn’t believed in God, thinking that as long as everyone got on well together, then that meant they had normal relationships with each other.
 So I ended up going by Satan’s life philosophies, and I always maintained fleshly relationships with others and didn’t stick up for the work or the interests of the church. … After going through some judgment, chastisement, and being pruned and dealt with, when I read these words of God and these fellowships again, I came to understand that getting along harmoniously with other people doesn’t mean not fighting or quarrelling and everyone being friendly with each other, but rather it means that on the foundation of establishing a normal relationship with God, brothers and sisters are all able to learn from each other’s strengths and make up for what each other lacks in life entry, and hold to the principles of the truth in our duties so as to satisfy God’s will,” said Sister Zhou gently and patiently.